Qualifying near coastal sea service

 Recognition of other types of service

-We may recognise other qualifying sea service in capacities or trades not identified under NSCV Part D.
+We may recognise other qualifying sea service in capacities or trades not identified under National Standard for Commercial Vessels Part D—Crew competencies.

-In such cases, your sea service will be recognised according to its equivalence to the NSCV Part D requirements including:
+In such cases, your sea service will be recognised according to its equivalence to the National Standard for Commercial Vessels Part D—Crew competencies requirements including:

 - duration and frequency of voyages

-- kind of duties performed and their duration and frequency
+- type of duties performed and their duration and frequency

 - level of responsibility during the service